Skip to main content

 configuration appearing in <running> takes precedence over the same

-that requires further transformation (e.g., template expansion,
+configuration that requires further transformation (e.g., template

-<running> is merged into <system>.
-If a server implements
+performed before <running> is merged with <system>.

-As a result, Figure 2 in Section 5 of RFC 8342 is updated with the
+As a result, Figure 2 in Section 5 of [RFC8342] is updated with the

 below conceptual model of datastores which incorporates the system